 - 1. Validate that the KDC_PROXY_MESSAGE.kerb-message is a well-formed Kerberos message.
-If not, then the KKDCP server SHOULD drop the connection and stop processing. - Before the KKDCP server can send a Kerberos message, it MUST discover the KDC to which the message will be sent.
-The KKDCP server SHOULD perform the equivalent of calling DsrGetDcNameEx2 (MS-NRPC) section 3.5.4.3.1) where: - AllowableAccountControlBits has bits A, B, C, D, E, and F set. - DomainName is TargetDomain. - Flags is KDC_PROXY_MESSAGE.dclocator-hint.
-If there is no dclocator-hint in the message, Flags has bits G and H set. - If the Kerberos message is "FAST armored", then also set bit U. - All other fields are set to NULL. - 3.
-Return the IP address of the DC in DomainControllerInfo.DomainControllerAddress. - 4.
+If not, then the KKDCP server SHOULD drop the connection and stop processing. - 2.
+If target-domain is not present, return ERROR_BAD_FORMAT. - Before the KKDCP server can send a Kerberos message, it MUST discover the KDC to which the message will be sent.
+The KKDCP server SHOULD perform the equivalent of calling DsrGetDcNameEx2 (MS-NRPC section 3.5.4.3.1) where: - AllowableAccountControlBits has bits A, B, C, D, E, and F set. - DomainName is TargetDomain. - Flags is KDC_PROXY_MESSAGE.dclocator-hint.
+If there is no dclocator-hint in the message, Flags has bits G and H set. - If the Kerberos message is "FAST armored", then also set bit U. - All other fields are set to NULL. - 4.
+Return the IP address of the DC in DomainControllerInfo.DomainControllerAddress. - 5.
 Send the KDC_PROXY_MESSAGE.kerb-message to the KDC.